 Aeolian is the sixth mode of the major scale, which means it’s the same as playing a C major scale from A to A.

-In this lesson you will learn how to build the Aeolian scale, how to apply it to your soloing ideas, as well as study one and two-octave fingerings, scale patterns and common Aeolian licks in the style of Miles Davis and others.
+In this lesson, you’ll learn how to build the Aeolian scale, how to use it in your solos, one and two-octave fingerings, patterns and common licks in the style of Miles Davis and others.